-The final position reconstruction of the scintillation tracker-Baby MIND matched tracks is almost the same as the tentative position reconstruction in the scintillation tracker.
-The only difference is that the tracks penetrate the layer not necessarily in a perpendicular direction.
+The final position reconstruction of the scintillation tracker-Baby MIND matched tracks is almost the same as the reconstruction of the tentative position in the scintillation tracker.
+The only difference is that the particle penetrates the layer not necessarily in a perpendicular direction.
 Figure~\ref{fig:matching:posrecon_schematic} shows the lines that have the reconstructed angle as the slope and extrapolated from each scintillator vertex.
 They are checked if it can make the pattern of the hit cluster.

 The distribution of the reconstructed positions is shown in Fig.~\ref{fig:matching:ntbmposrecon_2d}.
 The distribution is not uniform since the central positions of the tracker and Baby MIND are not identical; hence, the angle acceptance for the muon tracks depends on the positions.